kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

   `defaultPartitionTypeAttribute`, and `partitionSummary` entries are keyed by `(attribute, type)` rather than assuming one grouping attribute per pool.
 See "Alpha (1.37)" in Graduation Criteria.
+- 1.38 (Beta, planned): promote `ResourcePoolStatusRequest` into `resource.k8s.io/v1beta2` and move `DRAResourcePoolStatus` to Beta (default off, since the beta group version is itself off by default) — see "Beta (1.38)" in Graduation Criteria.

 ## Drawbacks